jazzband/django-admin-sortable/README.md

  - `BigIntegerField`

 - `Meta.ordering` **must only contain one value**, otherwise, your objects will not be sorted correctly.
+- **IMPORTANT**: You must name the field you use for ordering something other than "order_field" as this name is reserved by the `SortableMixin` class.
 - It is recommended that you set `editable=False` and `db_index=True` on the field defined in `Meta.ordering` for a seamless Django admin experience and faster lookups on the objects.

 Sample Model: